bwarren2/objective_impeachment/PITCHME.md

 ---

+(Read argument)

+But this is not how Rudy Giuliani described his interest in these investigations.

 ##### "Just concerned about corruption"

 > "And I’m going to give them reasons why they shouldn’t stop it because that information will be very, very helpful to my client, and may turn out to be helpful to my government." - Rudy Giuliani

+Note:

+"We're just concerned about corruption" doesn't pass the smell test.

 ---